NISCHALPI/Navigator/README.md

 ## Features
 - RINEX data collection, parsing, and processing using simple API
 - Satellite Tracking and Position Estimation using Broadcast Ephemeris and SP3 files
-- Single Point Positioning (SPP) using WLS and UKF
+- Single Point Positioning (SPP) using Weighted Least Squared (WLS) , Extended Kalman Filter (EKF), and Unscented Kalman Filter (UKF)
-- Easy to use CLI tools for bulk processing of RINEX data
+- Simulation module to simulate GPS constellations and user trajectories for testing  and improvement of algorithms
+- Epoch Interface for handling multiple epochs of data from different sources, data analysis, and visualization

 ## Installation
 To install the library, user need to clone the repository from **Pntf Lab Server**(*10.116.24.69*) which is only accessible to authorized lab members.
 To use the **Lab Git Server**, user need to have access to the git user account.
 If you don't have access to the git user account, please contact the lab administrator.